patooworld/vsixvhax/Configuration.md

 ### Haxe Executable

-You can change the executable used for [build tasks](/vshaxe/vshaxe/wiki/Build-Tasks) and the display server with the `"haxe.executable"` setting:
+You can change the executable used for [Build Tasks](/vshaxe/vshaxe/wiki/Build-Tasks) and the display server with the `"haxe.executable"` setting:

 ```js
 "haxe.executable": "C:\\HaxeToolkit\\haxe\\haxe.exe"